gipi/electronics-notes/docs/kicad.md

 It's used the layer named **Edge cutes**

+## Layers

+ - *.Cu: is the copper
+ - *.Adhes
+ - *.Silk
+ - *.Mask
+ - *.CrtYd keepout regions
+ - *.Fab and Margin are for fab indications
+ - Edge.Cuts indicates the board layout
+ - Cmts.User comments and indications
+ - Dwgs.User stuffs not to go to the silkscreen
+ - Eco1.User and Eco2.User

 ## Fill

 Select **Add filled zones**, draw a poligon and then right click and select **fill**